 The Plymouth Rock is another great choice for a family pet but has the added advantage of being a prolific egg layer.
 A happy Plymouth Rock can produce as many as 280 eggs a year.

 They come in a wide variety of colors, prefer to be free-range rather than kept indoors, and they can cope well with whatever the weather throws at them.
 They are also one of the friendliest breeds of chicken.

 The Speckled Sussex is the favorite variant of this chicken breed, but you can get Sussexes in a host of colors including red, silver, and buff.
 They are very inquisitive, but they are sweet and can enjoy being picked up and loved.

-Like the Plymouth Rock, they are also prolific egg layers, so are ideal for a degree of self-sufficiency in your home.
+Like the Plymouth Rock, they are also prolific egg layers, so they are ideal for a degree of self-sufficiency in your home.
 They can lay up to 250 eggs a year.